 As Firewood For Heating

-Olive wood is one of the best firewoods out there, it has an extremely high density with more than 900kg/m3 (62lbs/ft), which is much more than oak, for instance.
-Yet, not many people use it as firewood, and that’s because of olive woods’ poor availability and high price.
+Olive wood is one of the best firewoods out there, it has an extremely high density of more than 900kg/m3 (62lbs/ft), which is much more than oak, for instance.
+Yet, not many people use it as firewood, and that’s because of olive wood’s poor availability and high price.

-It’s also very calorific, which means that it has a very strong fire, and will quickly heat up your home.
-Check my article Can You Use Olive Wood As Firewood For Heating, where I explained everything in detail.
+It’s also very calorific, which means that it has a very strong fire and will quickly heat up your home.
+Check my article on Using Olive Wood As Firewood, where I explained everything in detail.

 In my country, many people use olive wood as firewood because it’s available since there are plenty of olive tree farms.
 However, no one grows olive trees for that purpose.
 It’s 90% grown for making olive oil.